howcasperwhat/comment-formula/README.md

 > 'source.python'
 > ```
 >
-> Note that the suffix of scopes aren't always the same as the languageId (e.g. `javascript` -> `source.js`).
+> Note that suffixes of scopes aren't always the same as the languageId (e.g. `javascript` -> `source.js`).
 >
-> The syntax highlight in vscode can't be modified until the next opening of the editor.
-So every time you change the configuration, you need to reload the editor following the message.
+> The syntax highlight in VSCode can't be modified until the next opening of the editor.
+So every time changing the configuration, you need to reload the editor as prompted by the message shown in the corner.
 >
 > Next, if you don't want to bold the code, set `comment-formula.code` to `""`.
 >